ramirezcgn/fantasticon-loader/README.md

     {
       loader: 'fantasticon-loader',
       options: {
-        preview: false
+        runOnComplete: false
       }
     },
   ]
 }
 ```

-preview: Launch a static server for the generated html file if was add as option.
+runOnComplete: runs "onComplete" callback if it was added as option.

 Then you have to require the configuration file: